stanislau-strelchanka/todo-mvc/README.md

 Now you can rename `src/App.css` to `src/App.scss` and run `npm run watch-css`.
 The watcher will find every Sass file in `src` subdirectories, and create a corresponding CSS file next to it, in our case overwriting `src/App.css`.
 Since `src/App.js` still imports `src/App.css`, the styles become a part of your application.
 You can now edit `src/App.scss`, and `src/App.css` will be regenerated.

 To share variables between Sass files, you can use Sass imports.
-For example, `src/App.scss` and other component style files could include `@import "./shared.scss";` with variable definitions.
+For example, `src/App.scss` and other container style files could include `@import "./shared.scss";` with variable definitions.

 To enable importing files without using relative paths, you can add the  `--include-path` option to the command in `package.json`.